ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```
 Let's break down what happens here
 1. The subscription receives the message
+2. `.SoftFireAndForget()` break the feedback chain so publishers won't wait for the message handling
-2. `.NoDuplicates()` stops all messages that are already being handled by the subscription
+3. `.NoDuplicates()` stops/drops all messages that are already being handled by the subscription, making sure the same file is not read more than once concurrently
-3. `.Delay()` delay the handling of all messages by 5 seconds.
-In this case, to make sure the system creating the files is done writing.
+4. `.Delay()` delay the handling of all messages by 5 seconds.
+In this case, to make sure the "other" system creating the files is done writing before we start reading.
-4. `.Concurrent()` use 16 parallel Tasks to execute incoming messages
-5. `.Retry()` Makes a total of 5 attempts to execute the handler.
-If the handler throws an exception, it will wait 30 seconds before retrying.
+5. `.Retry()` make a total of 5 attempts to read the file.
+If the handler throws an exception, `.Retry()` will wait 30 seconds before trying again
+6. `.Concurrent()` processes up to 16 files concurrently, queueing any excess
-6. `.LimitedThroughput()` ensures a total of 100 messages are handled per 100ms = maximum of 1000 messages/second
+7. `.LimitedThroughput()` limits throughput to maximum of 100 messages per 100ms = 1000 messages/second
-7. `.Handler()` calls our specified handler.
+8. `.Handler()` calls our code reading the file

+We added functionality to our subscription MHC by adding MHC decorators.

 ### Message handler chain decorators (MHCD's)
+Message handler chain decorators (MHCD's) are functionality you can add to your MHC (subscription or bus).

 * The decorators are executed in the order they are specified.
 * Exceptions thrown in a message handler are propagated back in the reverse order they are specified.
-* Exceptions and feedback do not pass `.FireAndForget()`, `.SoftFireAndForget()`, `.ConcurrentFireAndForget()`, and `.LimitedThroughputFireAndForget()`.
+* Exceptions and awaitability do not pass `.FireAndForget()`, `.SoftFireAndForget()`, `.ConcurrentFireAndForget()`, and `.LimitedThroughputFireAndForget()`.
-* A decorator can be added more than once to further customize functionality.
+* A decorator can be added more than once to the message chain to further customize functionality.
-* Some decorators break the feedback chain which prevents exceptions and awaitability to pass through.
-For example if you first add `.Retry()` and then `.FireAndForget()`, Retry will not be invoked if the handler throws an exception.
-They are usually called `.*FireAndForget`
-* The decorators can be applied both to the subscriber and publisher side.
+* The decorators can be applied both to your subscriptions and directly to the bus.

 Note!
 The message handler chain and it's decorators can also be used stand alone, without a bus.
 See examples later.